Transmission Direction Indicator

 Plots of the Optical Density in the blocking region may be found on the OD Graphs tab above.

 Click for Angle of Incidence (AOI) Dependence Plot

-Click Here for a Raw Data File with Extended Range
+Click Here for Raw Data for the 200 - 2600 nm Wavelength Range

 The plots below detail the optical density in the blocking region of our notch filters.
 Please note that this measured data presented is typical, and performace may vary from lot to lot, especially outside of the specified wavelength range of each filter.

 For plots of % transmission vs. wavelength, please see the Transmission Graphs tab above.

 Optical Density (OD) is related to transmission by the following relationship: